timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 Throughout this page, we'll use the `OptimizeMe` demo, which ships with SnoopCompile.

 !!! note
-    To understand what follows, it's essential to inspect the OptimizeMe source code.
+    To understand what follows, it's essential to refer to [OptimizeMe source code](https://github.com/timholy/SnoopCompile.jl/blob/master/examples/OptimizeMe.jl) as you follow along.

 ```julia
 julia> using SnoopCompile